The Placement Office provides a number of services to students designed to assist them with developing and achieving their career goals.

 Individual Assistance and Counseling

 We provide individual assistance to all students to help them with the career planning process.
 This includes individual counseling, identifying employment opportunities and help with the job search process.
 Students are encouraged to set individual appointments with a counselor to discuss career planning goals.
+Students may make appointments on Symplicity.

 We provide students with a variety of programs each semester, designed to build job search skills and to educate them about the process of seeking legal employment.
 In addition, the Placement Office regularly schedules guest speaker panels, featuring attorneys from a cross section of specialty areas.
 Recent panels have featured attorneys who practice in International Law, Business Law, and Employment Law.
 These panel presentations allow students to hear from and meet practitioners from various areas of the legal community.